-Foreword
+Foreword 1

-Introduction
+Introduction 1

-Brief Overview of Tau Beta Sigma
+Brief Overview of Tau Beta Sigma 1

-Tau Beta Sigma's Mission
+Tau Beta Sigma's Mission 2

-Program Summary
+Program Summary 2

-Program History
+Program History 2

-Developing the Program in your Chapter
+Developing the Program in your Chapter 3

 What group are you going to work with?
+3

 How many TBSigma members will participate?
+3

+What dates are we available to host the program?
 4

-What dates are we available to host the program?

 What is your budget?
+4

 What type of activity should we do?

-General Accessibility Recommendations
+4

+Elementary-Aged Students 4

+Middle School- Aged Students 4

+High School- Aged Students 5

-Working with a Local Music Educator:
+Working with a Local Music Educator: 5

-Working with Girl Scouts of America (GSUSA):
+Working with Girl Scouts of America (GSUSA): 8

-General Accessibility Recommendations
+General Accessibility Recommendations 9

-Appendix A: Initial Contact Letter for Local Music Educator
+Appendix A: Initial Contact Letter for Local Music Educator 10

-Appendix B: Initial Contact Letter for GSUSA
+Appendix B: Initial Contact Letter for GSUSA or Scouts Program 11

-Appendix C: Crescendo Program Record Form
+Appendix C: Crescendo Program Record Form 12

-Appendix D: Timeline/Checklist
+Appendix D: Timeline/Checklist 13

 The original version of this guide was developed during the 2011-2013 biennium by National Vice President for Special Projects Kevin Earnest with contributions from the 2012-2013 District Vice President for Special Projects: Marlee Newman, WD; Jaclyn Smith, SWD; Nathan Tendick, MWD; Belinda Baker, SED; Elise Mahr, NCD; and Alana Leeti, NED.
-The last revision to this document was made June 2021 by National Vice President for Special Projects Siobhan Wilkes.
+The last revision to this document was made August 2022 by National Vice President for Special Projects Leslie Gartin.